Algorand Review: Is Algo the Future of Finance?

 The protocol used by Algorand is designed for speed.
 In theory, the developers have reached optimal efficiency by finalizing blocks in just one round of voting.

 This ensures that each block is finalized instantly and dramatically increases the transactions per second handled by the network.
-As a result, the mainnet has launched with the capability of handling 1,000 transactions per second with a latency of fewer than 5 seconds.
+As part of Algorand's protocol upgrade, the blockchain saw a 5x performance boost to 6,000 TPS and a roughly 10% decrease in round times to less than 4 seconds.

 Algorand is a serious contender to support the future of finance.
 However, while the original 1,000 TPS figure was impressive for an initial launch, that still would not be enough to dethrone the likes of Visa, which can handle 24,000 transactions per second.

 Algorand is working on a solution to this.
-They plan on speeding up the block time and increasing the block size.
-Algorand’s current block speed is around 4.5 seconds, as each Algorand block can hold 5,000 transactions, this is how we get the 1,100-ish TPS.
-Algorand’s developers will speed up the block finalization time to 2.5 seconds and increase the number of transactions in each block to 25,000, which works out to 10,000 TPS.
+Its developers plan to speed up the block finalization time to 2.5 seconds and increase the number of transactions in each block to 25,000, which works out to 10,000 TPS.

 What pipelining essentially does is that the network will assume that a block is valid as soon as a participation node proposes it.
 As proposals on Algorand only take half a second, this will turn that 10,000 TPS into an eye-watering 50,000 TPS.
 Take that Visa!